nomp-org/libnomp/docs/index.rst

-source files. `libnomp` is the `loopy`_ based runtime which can generate and tune accelerator code (i.e., kernels) from C source at runtime and then perform low level dispatch to accelerators using other high performing programming models (or backends) like OpenCL, CUDA, HIP, DPC++, etc.
+source files. `libnomp` is the `loopy`_ based runtime which can generate and tune accelerator code (i.e., kernels) from C source at runtime and then perform low level dispatch to accelerators using other high performing programming models (or backends) like OpenCL, and CUDA.

 `nomp` uses pragmas to annotate C source with meta information about which sections of C source must be executed on accelerators.
 Also, pragmas can be